Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects

 For a vanishing in-vacuum mass, this equation can be analytically solved by (see, for instance, \cite{Kiessig:2010pr})

 where $\alpha = 16/ (G T^2)$ and where $W_0$ and $W_{-1}$ are Lambert-W functions.
-These solutions physically correspond to the same \textit{quasi-particle} and \textit{hole} poles where the 1PI-resummed spectral densities peak, as described in the previous section (cf. left panel of Fig.~\ref{fig:Resummed_Fermion}).
+These solutions physically correspond to the same \textit{quasi-particle} and \textit{hole} poles, where the 1PI-resummed spectral densities peak, as described in the previous section (cf. left panel of Fig.~\ref{fig:Resummed_Fermion}).
 For a fermion with an in-vacuum mass, an analytic form does not exist and Eq.~\eqref{eq:HTL_Dispersion_Eq} has to be solved numerically.
-However, note that massive fermions also have two pole branches with similar features.
+Note that massive fermions also have two pole branches with the same qualitative dispersion relation.
 Notably, in the large momentum limit, $\kvec \gg T$, the quasi-particles have a dispersion relation of the form

 where $m_\text{th}$ is the \textit{thermal mass} of the field and it corresponds to the momentum-independent part of the thermal Hermitian self-energy.
-For fermions interacting with gauge bosons in the plasma, it simply reads as
+For fermions interacting with gauge bosons in the plasma, the thermal mass reads